relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### AI Extracted Text Cleansing Data Transformation

-Data Transformations of type `AI Extracted Text Cleansing` can be used to identify and remove non-authored content from the Extracted Text file.
+Data Transformations of type `AI Extracted Text Cleansing` can be used to identify and remove non-authored content from the Extracted Text of a document.
 A single instance of this data transformation must be added to a data source to enable cleansing.
-It can be configured to remove specific non-authored content, such as confidentiality disclaimers, email signatures, and email headers, allowing users to review and run rules on only the relevant information, removing unnecessary text and noise.
-Each type of removal can be configured individually, allowing configurability when deciding which type of content to be cleansed.
+It can be configured to remove confidentiality disclaimers, email signatures, and email headers, allowing users to review and run rules on only the relevant information, removing unnecessary text and noise.

-> **NOTE:** If Remove Email Headers is turned on, then cleansing will always be executed if there are was no service or document errors, since headers will always exist in an email, unlike email signatures or confidentiality disclaimers.
+> **NOTE:** When `Remove Email Headers` is enabled, cleansing will always act on the document since headers will always exist in an email, unlike email signatures or confidentiality disclaimers.

 ![remove-confdentiality-disclaimers-settings](media/user_documentation/remove-confdentiality-disclaimers-settings.png)

-When AI Extracted Text Cleansing is performed on a document, `Trace AI Extracted Text Cleansing Status` and `Trace AI Extracted Text Cleansing Error Details` document fields will get populated. `Trace AI Extracted Text Cleansing Status` stores a status denoting whether extracted text was cleansed, not cleansed, or a warning if an error occurred.
-In an error occurred, it will be stored in the `Trace AI Extracted Text Cleansing Error Details` document field.
+When AI Extracted Text Cleansing is performed on a document, `Trace AI Extracted Text Cleansing Status` and `Trace AI Extracted Text Cleansing Error Details` document fields will be populated. `Trace AI Extracted Text Cleansing Status` stores a status denoting whether extracted text was cleansed, not cleansed, or a warning if an error occurred.
+If an error occurred, information regarding the error will be populated on the `Trace AI Extracted Text Cleansing Error Details` document field.

 ![cleansing-status-outcome](media/user_documentation/cleansing-status-and-error-outcome.png)

 > **NOTE:** AI Extracted Text Cleansing transformation occurs before any Replace transformations take place.
 This means, if there are Replace transform that target non-authored content, they will not take effect if that portion of the text is removed by the AI Extracted Text Cleansing transform first.

-> **NOTE:** The long text field, `Trace Original Extracted Text`, stores the original contents of the extracted text, before any transformations occur on it, as a source for all unaltered data post Text Extraction.
-It can be used in place of the Extracted Text field of for any reason cleansing and removal seems to be working incorrectly.
+> **NOTE:** The long text field, `Trace Original Extracted Text`, stores the original contents of the extracted text prior to any data transformations, acting as a source for unaltered data after Text Extraction.
+It can be used in place of the Extracted Text field or used to verify results of cleansing.

 ### Group Identifier Truncation for External Data Sources